kensanata/trunk/index.md

 helps you find some new people to follow.

-Please remember that we're all human and interests change and nobody promised to either be an expert on these topics or to be posting exclusively about these topics.
+Please remember that we're all human; interests change, and nobody promised to either be an expert on these topics or to be posting exclusively about these topics.
 And of course, people change, or leave. 🙂

 **If you want to read** about one or more of these topics, all you